 A great way to visit Cinque Terre for sea lovers is to use the local ferry service.

 Local ferries depart from Lerici, La Spezia and Portovenere and connect now just the towns of Cinque Terre proper but also Levanto, Deiva, Marina, Moneglia, Portofino and Palmaria, giving plenty of options.

 How to plan a Cinque Terre itinerary: What to see in Cinque Terre towns

-Cinque Terre is a compact stretch of land and even in one day it is possible to see all the five towns without excessive rush.
+Cinque Terre is a compact stretch of land and even in one day, it is possible to see all the five towns without an excessive rush.

-When planning your Cinque Terre itinerary it is useful to now what to expect in each so you can spend longer in the one that appeals to you the most, so here is a quick overview.
+When planning your Cinque Terre itinerary it is useful to know what to expect in each so you can spend longer in the one that appeals to you the most, so here is a quick overview.

 What to see in Riomaggiore